jlmelville/sneer/docs/analysis.md

 You will get back a vector containing the preservation for each point.
 It ranges from `0` (no neighbors in common) to `1` (all neighbors the same).
-With random performance, you'd expect a value around `k / (k - 1)`.
+With random performance, you'd expect a value around `k / n`, with `n` being the number of observations in the data set.

 ## `rnx_auc_embed`